 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 These are things to remember.
 Cells are boxes where we can input data.
-Rows are the horizontal lines of the cells and columns are the vertical lines of the cells.
+Rows are the horizontal lines of cells, and columns are the vertical lines of cells.

 Each column should have a consistent purpose and format.
-And always remember that there should never be any hidden rows or columns.
+Always remember that there should never be any hidden rows or columns.
 This is a safety feature built into your process of estimating.

 Make sure you do not include hidden rows or columns in your estimate.
 Spreadsheet formulas should utilize the original data source for calculations whenever possible.
-Do this instead of daisy-chaining any of the calculations.
+Do this instead of daisy-chaining calculations.

-Leave the formulas in their cells for reference and recalculating related change values.
-This is important in case any additional changes are required to be made inside your estimate.
-You want to make sure that change values are replicated or recalculated throughout the rest of the estimate.
+Leave the formulas in their cells for reference and to recalculate related values when needed.
+This is important in case any additional changes are required within your estimate.
+Make sure that changes are replicated or recalculated throughout the rest of the estimate.

 Include a notes column.
 This is important not only for yourself but for anyone else that reviews your estimate.
-It'll help define your quantity takeoff items as needed.
+This helps define your quantity takeoff items as needed.

-When using spreadsheet templates, first save as with a new name to prevent overriding the template if it's unprotected.
+When using spreadsheet templates, first use “Save As” with a new name to prevent overwriting the template if it's unprotected.